rRie-code/Monitoring_the_success_of_nutrient_reduction_measures_within_eutrophic_lakes_using_Sentinel-2/README.md

 >This script provides time series analysis for Sentinel-2 based chlorophyll-a concentrations in water. <br>
 First, satellite scenes were processed with the SeNtinel Applications Platform and the inbuilt Case 2 Regional CoastColor processor (C2RCC), using the C2X-Complex neural net.
 The results were exported with the PixEx operator (v1.3) without spatial aggregation. <br>
 Here, the pixel information of each scene is aggregated and scene-wise statistics are calculated.
 Then, data is plotted as a time series (chl-a vs. time) and compared with in situ data (validation).
-Finally, trophic state Indices are calculated and presented as a time series.
+Finally, trophic state indices are calculated and presented as a time series.

 ## **Software versions:**